smkand/Hello-MiniKubernetes/readme.md

 ```

 ## 3) Dockerize the Node.js app
-1. After creating a Dockerfile, need to make sure to use Minikube Docker daemon by executing following command:
+1. After creating a Dockerfile, make sure to use Minikube Docker daemon by executing following command:
 ```
 eval $(minikube docker-env)
 ```
-2. Check the dockerfile in this repo and run following command to build a Docker image:
+2. Check a Dockerfile in this repo and use following command to build a Docker image:
 ```
 docker build -t test-node:v1 .
 ```